 Dad tells Liz that her mother could have been a movie star like Audrey Hepburn…if only things had been different for them.
 Hollywood Movie Stars Liz wonders why things have to change in relationships?

 Liz’s father remarries (Caroline the wicked witch of Coburg) and Liz’s relationship with her dad sours.
-Liz feels abandoned, and believes her father is always picking on the way she looks and dresses.
+Liz feels abandoned and believes her father is always picking on the way she looks and dresses.
 In her bedroom, under a poster of Audrey Hepburn at her most glamourous, she comes up with a plan.
 Her dad loves Audrey Hepburn so she decides to copy her every move, even the way she talks.
-Liz is going to win back her father’s affection, she is going to change, be more like her father’s idol, Audrey Hepburn.
+Liz is going to win back her father’s affection, she is going to change, and be more like her father’s idol, Audrey Hepburn.
 I Want To Be Like Audrey Hepburn

-At her Catholic school, Liz is given the lead role of Eliza Doolittle, a role made famous by her Audrey Hepburn in Hollywood film ‘My Fair Lady’.
+At her Catholic school, Liz is given the lead role of Eliza Doolittle, a role made famous by Audrey Hepburn in the Hollywood film ‘My Fair Lady’.
 At rehearsals, Liz starts behaving more like a diva every minute, insisting on changing the lines from the play, which makes her unpopular with the teachers.

 Liz’s body is maturing, embarrassed by her developing breasts and she develops a crush on her teacher, Mr Conway.
 Liz’s mum tells her she looks like Natalie Wood in Westside Story, even though she doesn’t.
 Excited that she is beautiful, Liz dresses up for her birthday dinner with her father and stepmother Caroline, but Liz’s fantasy comes crashing down to earth when her father starts criticizing the outfit she is wearing, telling her she looks like a Mexican gunslinger from an old Orson Well’s movie.

 Liz wakes from the nightmare and spies Rod alone in his office.
 She learns he has an obsession as crazy as her family’s obsession with beauty and Hollywood stars.
-Rod is obsessed with matinee idol Rock Hudson, and is probably gay.
+Rod is obsessed with matinee idol Rock Hudson and is probably gay.
 Liz discovers that his office cupboard is lined with hundreds of pictures of the movie star.

-Liz laments the trouble she is having committing to marriage with Len, and finding a ‘real man’ in the modern Melbourne.
+Liz laments the trouble she is having committing to marriage with Len, and finding a ‘real man’ in modern Melbourne.
 Feeling he has let Liz down, Rod asks her to dance with him and together they ponder where all the real men are hiding.
 A Real Man

 Overture Reprise – Liz awakes in Rod’s arms, back in therapy.
 She must have passed out.
 She confesses to Rod that her ex-fiancée, Emad, couldn’t commit to her and something cracked inside her head.
 (EMAD’S DANCE) Emad invites Liz for a coffee, Len gets jealous and Liz panics, thinking her only true friend, Audrey Hepburn, has disappeared from her mind, forever.
 But, Audrey returns, warning Liz to never to trust a wild thing… her therapist, Rod.

 On Brighton Beach with Rod, Liz produces a long list of names.
 She tells Rod these they are men she has slept with, confessing that she usually ends her relationships.
-Emad’s leaving, left her feeling unattractive, made her feel less of a woman.
+Emad’s leaving, left her feeling unattractive, and made her feel less of a woman.
 As Liz is about to leave, Rod drops a bombshell, suggesting she sees the movie The Three Faces of Eve, a film about a girl with multiple personalities.
 Puzzled, Liz leaves Rod’s office feeling frightened and alone.
 Emotions

-During lunch, Caroline (wicked stepmother from Coburg) turns up unexpectedly to the shoe shop in Melbourne Central, where Liz works.
-She wants to get to ease the tension between them, after all they are family.
+During lunch, Caroline (wicked stepmother from Coburg) turns up unexpectedly at the shoe shop in Melbourne Central, where Liz works.
+She wants to get to ease the tension between them, after all, they are family.
 (HEELS) When Liz’s mother arrives unannounced, they try to encourage Liz to use all her womanly charms get what she wants in life, to marry Len before she grows old and becomes invisible to the opposite sex.
 Make The Most Of What You’ve Got

 Liz is horrified by the thought of compromising just to fit into a man’s world.
 Mum hurries to dress, she’s late for a date with a young man she met on the internet.
 Audrey Hepburn sits watching the scene unfold like a 1940’s screwball comedy, excited that mum had the guts to cruise the internet.
-Things spiral out of control when Caroline declares she is pregnant to Liz’s father and Emad gate crashes the house, proudly announces he is in fact mum’s internet date…and they’re off to see Now Voyager at the Astor Cinema.
+Things spiral out of control when Caroline declares she is pregnant to Liz’s father and Emad gatecrashes the house, proudly announces he is in fact mum’s internet date…and they’re off to see Now Voyager at the Astor Cinema.
 On hearing this, Liz fears she’ll fall apart and reminds Emad that Now Voyager is one of their favourite Bette Davis films.
 Liz is left alone with her imaginary friend Audrey Hepburn, together they ponder the meaning of love.
 Audrey Hepburn tells Liz to just accept life, unconditionally.
 Traveller in Time .

-Liz decides to takes up a job offer in Perth for a new theatre company and starts making plans to leave Melbourne.
+Liz decides to take up a job offer in Perth for a new theatre company and starts making plans to leave Melbourne.
 Len warns her that there is nothing in Perth for him, and he won’t go.
 They fight over her decision and Len’s constant critiquing of what Liz wears and how she looks.
 Len reminds Liz that she is not a star, she is not Audrey Hepburn, and that this isn’t just about marriage, in fact she can’t commit to anything in life.
 Rod tells Liz to face the fact that she is not that special.
 (Reprise: MILLIONS OF PEOPLE LIKE YOU).

 After a Liz’s singing competition, Len and Liz’s relationship is at breaking point so she decides to break all ties (WHY DON’T YOU SAY TO ME) Liz moves in with her mother for her last few days in Melbourne.
-Mum offers Liz some home spun motherly advice… and that’s – ‘Get married before you’re too damn old and stop talking to yourself and never mention Audrey Hepburn again.’
+Mum offers Liz some homespun motherly advice… and that’s – ‘Get married before you’re too damn old and stop talking to yourself and never mention Audrey Hepburn again.’
 My Biological Clock So, with many questions about love, marriage, family and Hollywood… Liz decides that maybe it’s time to grow up.

 Rod her therapist is the next relationship to bite the dust.
-Rod tells Liz on their last therapy session, that all the answers are inside of her and that life is never what we see on the silver screen.
-Liz kisses him goodbye, knowing he is a good man, and leaves with one thought in her mind… to rid herself of Audrey Hepburn’s constant chatter in her head once and for all.
+Rod tells Liz during their last therapy session, that all the answers are inside of her and that life is never what we see on the silver screen.
+Liz kisses him goodbye, knowing he is a good man and leaves with one thought in her mind… to rid herself of Audrey Hepburn’s constant chatter in her head once and for all.

 Expecting a battle of the minds, Liz is surprised to find Audrey Hepburn is packed and ready to go.
 The two old friends hug and say their goodbyes.
-Audrey disappears as if by magic, back into the world of movie marathons and Hollywood make believe.
+Audrey disappears as if by magic, back into the world of movie marathons and Hollywood make-believe.
 Audrey’s parting words are as Eliza Doolittle, “Now common drover move ya bloody rear, ya got a train to catch.”
 Dad arrives to take Liz to the train station.
 He notices she has grown into a strong independent woman and believes now, without Audrey and in a good mindset, she can do anything her heart desires.
 Dad is proud of her, even of what she wears.
 You Stunned Me .

 Flinders Street Station under the Clocks – Liz waits for a train to Perth.
 Just as she is about to board Len arrives with a suitcase.
 Liz tells him that Audrey Hepburn is gone for good!
 They kiss in the busy train station as millions of people walk by.
 Not A Day Goes By .
 Liz suddenly remembers her diary and all the notes she’d taken over the last year.
 She has recorded everything.
-Liz takes out her note book and starts to write: AUDREY HEPBURN AND I CONSIDER OUR ASSETS – A play by Liz O’Sullivan.
+Liz takes out her notebook and starts to write: AUDREY HEPBURN AND I CONSIDER OUR ASSETS – A play by Liz O’Sullivan.